Enterprise Pricing

 Srasta is used as an AI platform for financial services, an AI platform for healthcare compliance, and an AI platform for regulated industries with strict governance requirements.

-Infrastructure, governance controls, and support models vary significantly across enterprises, so fixed public pricing is often inaccurate for real deployments.
+Infrastructure, governance controls, and support models vary significantly across enterprises, so per-user pricing is usually misleading for real private deployments.

-Include deployment model, GPU class, concurrency, governance controls, audit requirements, and SLA scope when evaluating total annual cost.
+Include deployment model, GPU class, number of teams, concurrency, governance controls, audit requirements, and SLA scope when evaluating total annual cost.